tetzank/homepage/content/posts/self-made-karaoke.md

 Otherwise, drag & drop it into an empty browser window to have a listen.

-# Splitting Vocals From Instruments
+# Splitting Vocals from Instruments

 A different approach using artificial neural networks is used by [Spleeter](https://github.com/deezer/spleeter).
 It comes with pre-trained models for TensorFlow and is quite easy to use.